ngomile/anigrab/README.md

 --sk, --skip                    skips downloading the file

 --xd, --external-downloader     the external downloader to use to download the file, aria2c by default and currently aria2c only supported

+--ft, --filter-title            regular expression to filter episodes based on their titles
 ```

 ### Usage as Library